spinnaker/spinnaker.io/README.md

 # Spinnaker.io Documentation and Community Site

-> This repo is a work in progress and will be the future home of spinnaker.io.
-The current live site uses the repo [spinnaker.github.io](https://github.com/spinnaker/spinnaker.github.io).

 This site is built using [Hugo](https://gohugo.io) and the [Docsy Theme](https://www.docsy.dev/).

 ## Contributing

 1. Start new development branches off of the `master` branch.
 2. Create a pull request from your branch onto `master`.
 3. Netlify will spawn a preview branch which will verify build success.
 4. Branches merged back into `master` will deploy to the current active version-branch of the site.